logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-riak.md

 ## Overview

+Riak is a distributed NoSQL key-value data store that offers high availability, fault tolerance, operational simplicity, and scalability.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Riak metrics to Logz.io, you need to add the **inputs.riak** and **outputs.http** plug-ins to your Telegraf configuration file.